vogelito/glacierprotocol/_docs/before-you-start/overview.md

 packets for each private key needed for the chosen multisignature withdrawal policy.
 Packets will be created by each signatory independently.

-There will be a **private and never to be shared** package containing:
+Each signatory will have a **private and never to be shared** package containing:

-* A *24-word seed mnemonic* based on BIP39 -- these 24 words will be used to
+* A **24-word seed mnemonic** based on BIP39 -- these 24 words will be used to
 derive the private keys that will ultimately secure your funds.
+* The **Master Public Keys for Bitcoin, Litecoin, and Bitcoin Cash from all signatories** - each key is an alphanumeric string used in the multisignature protocol.
+* The **Ethereum Multisig Smart Contract Address** -- a hex string designating the Ethereum contract deployed using the Gnosis MultiSignatureWallet.
+* The **XRP Multisign Account** -- an alphanumeric string designating the Multi-Signing XRP account.

-There will be a **public** package that will need to be shared with the other signatories containing:
+There will also be a package that will need to be shared with the other signatories containing:
-* **Three Master Public Keys** -- an alphanumeric string for Bitcoin, Bitcoin Cash, and Litecoin used in the multisignature protocol.
+* **Three Master Public Keys** -- an alphanumeric string for Bitcoin, Litecoin, and Bitcoin Cash used in the multisignature protocol.
-* The **Ethereum account address** -- a hex string designating the Ethereum account to be used in the Gnosis MultiSignatureWallet.
+* The **Ethereum account address** -- a hex string designating the Ethereum account to be used as a signatory when setting up the Gnosis MultiSignatureWallet.
-* The **Ripple address** -- an alphanumeric string designating the Ripple account to be used when setting up the Ripple Multi-Signing account.
+* The **Ripple address** -- an alphanumeric string designating the XRP account to be used as a signatory when setting up the Ripple Multi-Signing account.

 Technical details: The CryptoGlacier protocol reuses Ethereum and Ripple addresses but uses HD wallets for Bitcoin, Bitcoin Cash, and Litecoin.